terra-money/validator-profiles/validators/terravaloper103ra79dl2un2ltknhyz7crm5y29g4vhmycfwv9/README.md

 ## NEOPLY
 ![NEOPLY](./logo.png)

-NEOPLY is a startup incubator, specializing in blockchain and cryptocurrency investments.
+NEOPLY is an investment organization for accelerating startup growth, specializing in blockchain and cryptocurrency investments.
-And we’re operating a leading global PoS blockchains.
-(EOS, WAX, Klaytn, Tron, IOST, ... etc)
+And we’re a leading global PoS blockchains provider.
+We offer many validator nodes on variety pos blockchain.

 ## Team